 5. Present a coherent career trajectory.

 There’s a lot more movement in the tech industry than in others like consulting or finance.
-Top programmers get lured away by competition, and an admission office will be familiar with a higher degree of mobility in your sector.
+Top programmers get lured away by competition, and an admissions office will be familiar with a higher degree of mobility in your sector.
 For example, it’s not uncommon to see the software engineer who started at Oracle, then continued at Salesforce before moving on to Uber.
 What’s vital is to ensure coherency in the career narrative that you share.

 Rather than being perceived as the ‘hired gun’ with a mosaic of employers, you’ll want to convey that you’ve had the time and opportunity to really take ownership of a project and see it through.
 Really focus on the impact that you’ve had – and get to it quickly.
 Go beyond what you did to convey what you learned from your experiences and be able to connect what you’ve learned to what you’ll bring to the MBA classroom.